 See simplycanning for canning in a water bath.
 This also worked perfectly!
 I was very proud of my first canning project. (pats self on the back) I have an 8qt pressure cooker that I used for this project.
 I didn’t pressure can them I just used the pot for the large capacity.
 You don’t want your jars to touch during the process.

 Like I said freezing also works.
 Just leave some room at the top of the jar for expansion and allow to cool completely before freezing.
-Now make some homemade biscuits and enjoy!

 - 6 1/2 pounds apples – peeled, cored, and sliced